N4EAC/RFI-Autologger-for-SDR/README.md

 The goal is practical RF interference hunting in the field.

 ## Installation
-<p></p>
-Download the zip file.
+<p>Download the zip file.
 Unzip it in your desired directory.
 Create a shortcut from there to run the program.
 Make sure RTL-SDR driver is installed for RTL-SDR radio.
 Also ensure SDRPlay API is installed if using SDRPlay.
 HackRF One dll already included in the zip file.</p>
 ---

 ## Credits